About Martin

 A local meetup

 In 2015 I co-founded Frontend NE, a monthly frontend web development meetup and annual conference.
-Across 56 meetups and 6 years, with 82 speakers, we gave over 3,500 frontend web developers a place to learn more about their craft, while the conferences drew folk in from further afield for a day of learning and fun.
+Across 6 years, 96 speakers, 57 meetups, and 2 conferences, we gave over 3,500 frontend web developers a place to learn more about their craft and make connections.

 Speaking

 Although I’m an introvert, I’m certainly not shy!
-In fact, I really enjoy presenting ideas to audiences, and do so regularly at work, as well externally at tech meetups.
+In fact, I really enjoy presenting ideas to audiences, and do so regularly as part of my day-to-day work, as well externally at tech meetups.

 Training and coaching